bergant/finstr/readme.md

 finstr
 ======

 The purpose of **finstr** package is to create an environment for reproducible financial statement analysis.
 The package will not cover specific types of analysis (except in examples and package vignettes) but will provide a domain language to write them.
-With other functions in basic R and existing R packages users could store, share, reuse and reproduce the results of their analitic work.
+With other functions in basic R and existing R packages it anables users to store, share, reuse and reproduce the results of their analitic work.

 For now it is offering:

 **1. Data structure for financial statements**

--   Reading from data frames parsed with XBRL package
+-   Reading from data parsed with XBRL package
 -   Statements in tidy format with accounting taxonomy concepts as columns
--   Encapsulating calculation hierarchy of variables
+-   Encapsulates calculation hierarchy of variables
 -   Default printing in transposed format and with visible hierarchy

-**2. Validation of statement calculation**

--   Validation of calcuation hierarchy
+**2. Statement calculation validation**

 -   Calculation of higher order elements
+-   Check if calculated values match original values

 **3. Merge statements**